Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Author contributions

 \section{Author contributions}

-A.N. and H.K. conceptualized the research and the method to combine LBM and DEM.
-A.N. wrote the DEM algorithm and coupled the DEM algorithm to the color-gradient LBM algorithm.
-X.Z. wrote the original color-gradient LBM algorithm, including the model to compute the capillary force on particles.
-J.Y. developed the phase-field LBM model coupled with the DEM model.
-A.N. drafted the original manuscript, with contributions from all authors.
+A.N. and H.K. conceptualised the method to combine LBM and DEM.
+A.N. led the research project and coupled the LBM and DEM algorithms.
+X.Z. wrote the original model to compute the capillary force on particles.
+J.Y. carried out the benchmarks for the hydrodynamic force.
+A.N. wrote the manuscript, with contributions from all authors.
 All authors discussed the results and reviewed the manuscript.